How to Avoid Greenwashing

 The challenge for marketers

+You are not writing for one audience.
 You are writing for both the regulator who looks for accuracy and evidence and the customer who forms an impression quickly.

+The regulator focuses on facts.
+The customer responds to perception.
 Greenwashing happens when the overall impression does not match the underlying facts.

 The FACTS framework